 Pratima Aravabhoomi is a self-taught artist based out of Sarasota, Florida.
-She was born and raised in India and immigrated to the United States when she was 21.
-She also speaks 4 languages.
+She was born and raised in India and immigrated to the United States in 1999.

-Pratima has been drawing hyper-realistic botanicals, and still lifes in pencil and charcoal all her life.
+Pratima has been drawing realistic botanicals and still lifes in pencil and charcoal all her life.
 When she was 17, she went on a holiday to her aunt’s place in a coastal city called Vizag.
 There she met a prolific artist named Abburi who introduced her to painting.

 “He placed an ordinary flower vase with a few plastic flowers and asked me to paint while he himself painted on his canvas.
 That day was an unforgettable day for me.
 The idea that an artist can turn ordinary things into an extraordinary painting all while expressing him or herself was just fascinating to me.
 I fell in love with painting.” - Pratima

 Her life took many twists and turns.
-After getting educated in computer science, graphic design and business, she worked in tech for a few years, shifted gears and ran a successful eCommerce store after that, all the while continuing to paint in her free time.
+After getting educated in computer science, graphic design and business, she worked in tech for a few years, shifted gears and ran a successful eCommerce store after that, all the while continuing to paint.